 Running a simple cost-benefit analysis will enable you to determine whether smart thermostats are worth the cost and the right move for your property.
 Factor in the cost of purchasing and installing smart thermostats versus the cost of repairing burst pipes and water damage.
 (Other factors to consider: How many units do you have?
 How much would repairing frozen pipes cost in your area?)

-- The average cost of a smart thermostat is $200 (actual price varies by the model).
+- The average cost of a smart thermostat is $200 (actual price varies by the model) (1).

-- The average cost of installing smart thermostats can be $300 (but can also be done yourself with certain models).
+- The average cost of installing smart thermostats can be $300 (but can also be done yourself with certain models) (3).

-- Burst pipes and water damage can cost up to $15,000 worth of damage to a property.
+- Burst pipes and water damage can cause, on average, $15,000 worth of damage to a property (4).

 Comparing the potential costs of purchasing and installing smart thermostats to the cost of burst pipes and water damage, smart thermostats are potentially worth the time and cost.